MarcStan/issue-tracker/Readme.md

 **May** work with cloud sync (OneDrive, GDrive, Box, ..) for solo use.
 Afterall its all just textfiles.

+# Download

+Either clone the repo or [go to the tags](https://gitlab.com/MarcStan/IssueTracker/tags) to download precompiled binaries.

 # Getting started

 msbuild.exe must be in system PATH in order to execute build.cmd (Alternatively just build from Visual Studio).